Aircloak/aircloak/cloak/docs/anonymization.md

   could be rectified by adding a special case to the code, but for now we decided that uniform processing is more important, since we don't know how useful that case will be.

-### Implementation note

-  The implementation of this feature uses another sets of steps that are
-  equivalent:

-  * Input is a bucket split into per-user lists of values
-  * Sort the bucket by the number of unique values in each list (ascending)
-  * Flatten the result
-  * Take each first unique value from this list
-  * Group the list by user to produce a valid bucket again

-  This is roughly equivalent to the original statement because the values in the flattened list will be picked first for users with a low number of values (like picking a single value from a per-value-bucket with a low number of users) and only if they haven't appeared for any of those users they will be picked up with the id of a user with many unique values.

 ## MAX() / MIN()